The Winter Line

 The Gustav Line

 The 1st Canadian Armoured Brigade had no integral RCE support.
 In crossing the Gari, Sappers of the 8th Indian Infantry Division provided direct support to the Brigade and were instrumental in winning the battle.
-Using an especially innovative technique developed by two Canadian officers – Captain Brown, RCE and Captain Tony Kingsmill, RCEME, the Indian sappers got a 100-foot Bailey bridge over the river in relatively short order.
-The Canadians crossed the “Kingsmill” bridge and provided much needed support by occupying an area missed in previous attacks from where the inevitable counter-attacks from German tanks could be defeated.
+Using an especially innovative technique developed by two Canadian officers – Captain Brown, RCE and Captain Tony Kingsmill, MC, RCEME, the Indian sappers got a 100-foot Bailey bridge over the river in relatively short order.
+The Canadians crossed the “Kingsmill” bridge and provided much-needed support by occupying an area missed in previous attacks from where the inevitable counter-attacks from German tanks could be defeated.

-Captain Kingsmill, attached the Calgary Tank Regiment, and Captain Brown had been experimenting for months with the idea of using tanks to carry complete Bailey bridges across rivers.
+Captain Kingsmill, attached to the Calgary Tank Regiment, and Captain Brown had been experimenting for months with the idea of using tanks to carry complete Bailey bridges across rivers.
 By welding rollers atop a turretless Sherman tank and a pusher bar on a second pusher tank, sappers would build the bridge in a relatively safe location out of sight of the enemy and then push it forward into place.
 They would use the first tank as a pier and the second to push it over the river once the carrier tank drove into the river and got as close to the centre as it could to act as a pier.
 Once in place, the pusher tank separated itself using explosive bolts on the pusher bar.

 Captain Kingsmill walked through enemy machine gun and artillery fire for 500 yards guiding the driver to the riverbank.
 Despite being wounded by a shrapnel blast, he remained at the site until the tanks had successfully crossed the Gari.
 He received a Military Cross for his contribution and bravery at the site.
+There is a very interesting article about the Kingsmill Bridge and the battles at Kingsmill Bridge in Italy: A Tribute to a Vancouver Man starting on page 18.

 The Hitler Line